Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

     Map<String, Object> serializeToXdm();
 }
 ```

-When defining your custom XDM Schema\(s\), implement these interfaces to ensure that the AEP Edge extension successfully serializes the provided data before sending it to Adobe Experience Platform Edge Network.
+When defining your custom XDM schema(s), implement these interfaces to ensure that the AEP Edge extension successfully serializes the provided data before sending it to Adobe Experience Platform Edge Network.

 {% endtab %}

 {% tab title="iOS (AEP 3.x)" %}

 ### Swift

-The Edge extension provides the following interface:

-* XDMSchema

-By using the Edge extension, the **XDMSchema** interface can be used to define the classes that are associated with your defined schema in Adobe Experience Platform.

 ```swift
 /// An interface representing a Platform XDM Event Data schema.